 - A passport valid for 6 months.

-- A passport size pic -(35mm x 45mm): You don’t need this if you are getting the visa at the airport through the machine or by filling in the online form.
+- Nepal visa photo requirements: You need a passport size pic -(35mm x 45mm).
+You don’t need this if you are getting the visa at the airport through the machine or by filling in the online form.
 A must at a land border.